This guide will show you how to return to running after injury as soon as possible!

 After treating thousands of runners and helping them return to running after injury, we have found that you need a combined rehab approach to ensure a fast and full recovery.

-When you are working through the guided interval table which is outlined below, you need to be an honest and accurate judge of your symptoms.
+When you are working through the guided interval table below, you need to be an honest and accurate judge of your symptoms.

 You need to try and rate your pain on a 1-10 scale, where 1/10 is a very mild sensation like a tight muscle and 10/10 is an excruciating pain that you can’t tolerate at all.

-If it takes more than 48 hours to settle back to a 2/10, then the run was too long and she needs to wait a few more days for the knee to settle, before then trying another, shorter, run.
+For more than 48 hours to settle back to a 2/10, then the run was too long and she needs to wait a few more days for the knee to settle, before trying a shorter, run.

 The following interval table can be used as a template from which to structure your return to running.
 Some people will be able to move through these levels faster than others.
 It will depend on the nature and severity of your injury.